Chart Color Schemes

 Employment

-Employment performance in Sutton ranks among the strongest 15% of areas evaluated nationally
+Employment conditions in Sutton rank among the top 10% of areas assessed nationally

-This rate is 3.2% lower than the Rest of NSW's rate of 3.7%.
-Workforce participation in Sutton stands at 64.7%, compared to the Rest of NSW average of 56.4%.
-Major employment industries among residents include public administration & safety, construction, and professional & technical services.
-Notably, public administration & safety has an employment share that is 2.7 times higher than the regional level.
+Workforce participation in Sutton stands at 75.0%, surpassing Regional NSW's 61.3%.
+Census responses indicate that 15.4% of residents work from home, with Covid-19 lockdown impacts considered.
+Key employment industries among residents include public administration & safety, construction, and professional & technical services.
+Notably, public administration & safety has a significant presence in Sutton, with an employment share 2.7 times the regional level.

-Conversely, health care & social assistance has a limited presence with only 6.3% of employment compared to the regional average of 16.9%.
-The area may have limited local employment opportunities as indicated by the difference between Census working population and resident population figures.
-In the year up to June 2025, labour force levels decreased by 3.1%, while employment declined by 3.2% in Sutton, leading to a slight increase in unemployment of 0.1 percentage points.
-Comparing this with Rest of NSW's employment decline of 0.1%, labour force growth of 0.3%, and unemployment rise of 0.4 percentage points highlights the unique dynamics at play in Sutton's job market.
-Jobs and Skills Australia's national employment forecasts from Sep-22 offer insights into potential future demand within Sutton.
-These projections, covering five and ten-year periods, suggest that national employment could expand by 6.6% over five years and 13.7% over ten years.
-However, growth rates vary significantly between industry sectors.
-Applying these industry-specific projections to Sutton's current employment mix indicates a potential local employment increase of 6.1% over five years and 12.3% over ten years, though these estimates are simple extrapolations for illustrative purposes only and do not account for localized population projections.
+Conversely, health care & social assistance has limited presence at 6.3%, compared to Regional NSW's 16.9%.
+The area appears to offer limited local employment opportunities, as suggested by the ratio of Census working population to resident population.
+Over the 12 months to December 2025, labour force levels in Sutton decreased by 4.2% and employment declined by 4.3%, leaving unemployment relatively stable.
+In comparison, Regional NSW experienced an employment decline of 1.2%, a labour force decline of 0.8%, and an increase in unemployment of 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 provide further insight into potential future demand within Sutton.
+These projections suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, with varying growth rates across industry sectors.
+Applying these projections to Sutton's employment mix indicates a potential local employment increase of 6.1% over five years and 12.3% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment